-Before going into labour for the first time, Pooja Mathur and her husband made a quick checklist of dos and dont's to follow once their bundle of joy arrives.
-From what to do in the first few hours after birth to danger signs to watch out for, the would-be parents did a thorough research to ensure proper health and safety of their newborn.
+Before going into labour for the first time, Pooja Mathur and her husband made a quick checklist of dos and don'ts to follow once their bundle of joy arrives.
+From what to do in the first few hours after birth to danger signs to watch out for, the would-be parents did thorough research to ensure the proper health and safety of their newborn.

 The birth of a child is the most joyous occasion for any family.
-Immediately, after the birth, the doctors and nurses are there to ensure that both mother and the baby are doing fine.
-However, this is not enough, as the first 24 hours following the child's birth is indeed very crucial.
+Immediately, after the child's birth, the doctors and nurses ensure that both mother and the baby are doing fine.
+However, this is not enough, as the first 24 hours following the child's birth is very crucial.
 Careful monitoring not just by the doctors and nurses but by the parents is equally important.
 All parents must be involved in the process to ensure their child's health and comfort.

 The first few hours after birth